raspberrypilearning/flower-generator/en/step_5.md

 ## Customisable flowers

-At the moment all the flowers are exactly the same.
-Let's add some inputs to the `draw flower` block so that flowers can be different colours and sizes and have different numbers of petals.
+At the moment all the flowers you draw are exactly the same.
+Let's add some inputs to the `draw flower` block so that flowers can be different colours and sizes, and can have different numbers of petals.

 + In Scratch you can use the `set colour effect` block to change the colour of a sprite.
 Change your 'draw flower' definition to change the colour:

 	![screenshot](images/flower-colour.png)

-+ Run your code to see different coloured flowers:
++ Run your code to see flowers of different colours:

 	![screenshot](images/flower-pink.png)

-	`set colour effect` changes the colour based on the default colour of the sprite so if you didn't use orange you'll get different results.
+	`set colour effect` changes the colour based on the default colour of the sprite, so if you didn't use orange, you'll get different results.

-+ Experiment with different numbers from 0 to 199.
++ Experiment with using different numbers from 0 to 199 in the `set colour effect` block.

-+ At the moment all flowers will be the same colour.
-We can add an 'input' to `draw flower` to choose a different colour each time we use the block.
+At the moment all flowers will be the same colour.
+We can add an **input** to the `draw flower` block to choose a different colour each time we use it.

-	Right-click on the `draw flower` definition block and choose 'edit':
++ Right-click on the `draw flower` definition block and choose **edit**:

 	![screenshot](images/flower-edit.png)

-+ Now add a 'number input' called colour:
++ Now add a **number input** called 'colour':

 	![screenshot](images/flower-colour-input.png)

-+ The input will appear in the `draw flower` definition and you can drag it to where you want to use it.
+The input will appear in the `draw flower` definition, and you can drag it to where you want to use it.

-	Drag the 'colour' input to the `set colour effect` block:
++ Drag the 'colour' input to the `set colour effect` block:

 	![screenshot](images/flower-use-colour.png)

-+ Your code should look like this:
+Your code should look like this:

 	![screenshot](images/flower-with-colour-input.png)

-+ Notice that your 'draw flower' blocks now have a new input:
++ Notice that your `draw flower` blocks now have a new input:

 	![screenshot](images/flower-input-added.png)

-+ Change the numbers so that the flowers are different colours.
-Choose numbers between 0 and 200.
++ Change the numbers in `draw flower` so that the flowers which appear are different colours.
+Pick any numbers between 0 and 200.

 	![screenshot](images/flower-different-colours.png)

-+ Now add another input to set the size of the flower so that you can write code like this:
++ Now add another input to set the size of the flower so that you can write code like this...

 	![screenshot](images/flower-different-sizes-code.png)

-	to create flowers of different sizes:
+	...o create flowers of different sizes:

 	![screenshot](images/flower-different-sizes.png)

 --- hints ---
 --- hint ---
-Look at what you did to add the 'colour' input and repeat it to add a 'size' input which you can use to set the size of the sprite.
+Look at what you did to add the 'colour' input, and repeat it to add a 'size' input which you can use to set the size of the sprite.
 --- /hint ---
 --- hint ---
 You'll need to use the following block with the 'size' input in your `draw flower` definition.